-Cut your pears in half, you can wash your pears between colours but it’s nice to have enough cut up so you don’t have to every time.
-Set up an art station, I use mats and aprons and lot’s of different colours of paint.
-Our favourite way to do stamping crafts is on a long roll of paper on the floor so that’s how we did this one.
+Cut your pears in half, you can wash your pears between colors but it’s nice to have enough cut up so you don’t have to every time.
+Set up an art station, I use mats and aprons and lots of different colors of paint.
+Our favorite way to do stamping crafts is on a long roll of paper on the floor so that’s how we did this one.
 Use a kitchen cloth to dab off the excess moisture before you brush your paint on.
 Be sure to compost your used stamps.

 I am not going to lie, this is my default setting for dealing with too many pears.
 Sometimes you have to put in absolutely no effort at all and not feel bad at all.

 Check out all the cool things that happen when you…